MGM Springfield generated more than $20M in gaming revenue in September

 SPRINGFIELD, Mass.
 (WWLP) – MGM Springfield generated more than $20 million in gross gaming revenue for the month of September.

-Altogether, Massachusetts’ three casinos MGM Springfield, Plainridge Park Casino, and Encore Boston generated approximately $26 million tax revenue in September.
+Altogether, Massachusetts’ three casinos MGM Springfield, Plainridge Park Casino, and Encore Boston generated approximately $26,516,703 tax revenue in September.

 Approximately $1.208 billion in total taxes and assessments from the casinos in Massachusetts have been collected since the opening of each gaming facility.